dataforseo/TypeScriptClient/docs/classes/SerpGoogleOrganicTaskGetRegularResultInfo.md

 answer_box, app, carousel, multi_carousel, featured_snippet, google_flights, google_reviews, images, jobs, knowledge_graph, local_pack, map, organic, paid, people_also_ask, related_searches, people_also_search, shopping, top_stories, twitter, video, events, mention_carousel, ai_overview
 note that this array contains all types of search results found in the returned SERP;
 however, this endpoint provides data for featured_snippet, organic and paid types only;
-to get all items (inlcuding SERP features and rich snippets) found in the returned SERP, please refer to the Google Organiс Advanced SERP endpoint
+to get all items (including SERP features and rich snippets) found in the returned SERP, please refer to the Google Organiс Advanced SERP endpoint

 #### Implementation of